pravn27/ds-algo-tech-doc/docs/ds-algo-course-tutorials/namaste-dsa/dsa-with-js.md

   - What if Array has negative numbers ?
   - What if Array has Duplicates numbers ?
   - What if Array has Infinity numbers ?
+- Numbers based problems
+  - What if number is
+    - 0
+    - negative
+    - decimal